The 9-1-1 Copilot Becomes the Triage Interface

 Triage is never neutral.
 It ranks claims on attention.
 In a hospital, triage determines who is seen first.
 In emergency communications, triage determines which voice reaches a human, which agency moves, and how much urgency responders attach before arrival.

-AI triage creates at least five governance risks.
+AI triage creates at least nine governance risks.

 First, misclassification can hide urgency.
 A call can sound routine until one phrase, tone, location, medical detail, or background noise changes its meaning.
 Automated systems need conservative escalation rules, not only efficiency rules.